Pseudophilosophy

-Pseudophilosophy is a term applied to a philosophical idea or system which does not meet an expected set of philosophical standards.
+Pseudophilosophy is a philosophical idea or system which does not meet an expected set of philosophical standards.
 There is no universally accepted set of standards, but there are similarities and some common ground.

 Definitions

 According to Christopher Heumann, an 18th-century scholar, pseudo-philosophy has six characteristics, the 6th of which has been considered to diminish the credibility of the first 5: